-Desert Aire has decided to move to R-454B as well.
+AAON & Desert Aire have decided to move to R-454B as well.

 North America Manufacturers

 Trane will introduce R-454B across the entire scroll compressor portfolio.

 Depending on the product portfolio and compressor technology, Trane will offer units with R-513A, R-514A, R-1234ze and R-1233zd(E).